petermunro/docker-exercises/docker-4-networking-lab.md

 1. Create an internal network
 2. Run containers on the internal network
+    - Use the alpine image, as it has `ping` installed
+    - Run them interactively, in two separate terminals
 3. Try to access the internet from the containers
 4. Verify containers can communicate with each other
 5. Clean up when done